oitee/oitee.github.io/_posts/2021-08-05-memoization.md

 console.log(memoizedOneArgRandom(2)); //2.2444724212882425
 ```

-However, in terms of use-case of memoisation, it should only be used for pure functions, i.e., functions which will always return the same values for the same inputs, irrespective of the number of times it is called. `oneArgRandom` is not a pure function, as it is expected to return different values each time it is called.
-So, this function is not a fit-case for memoisation; nevertheless, this example was used to show that our memoization technique is working.
+However, in terms of use-case of memoization, it should only be used for pure functions, i.e., functions which will always return the same values for the same inputs, irrespective of the number of times it is called. `oneArgRandom` is not a pure function, as it is expected to return different values each time it is called.
+So, this function is not a fit-case for memoization; nevertheless, this example was used to show that our memoization technique is working.

 #### Memoizing a two-argument function